lachrist/aran/README.md

 ## Sandbox

 As stated above, the sandbox parameter will act in all point as if it was the global object of the code being analyzed.
 The difficulty of coming up with a suitable sandbox for complex analysis such as dynamic symbolic execution is not to be underestimated.
-If the traps `get`, `set` and `binary` are implemented, the sandbox parameter can be of any type, otherwise should probably be a JavaScript object.
+If the traps `has`, `get`, `set` and `delete` are implemented, the sandbox parameter can be of any type, otherwise should probably be a JavaScript object.

+Two sandbox properties have a particular status:
+  * `eval`: letting the target code accessing the original `eval` function enable direct eval call, any other value will prevent the target to perform direct eval call.
+  * `undefined`: hidding merely prevent the target code to access the `undefined` value with an identifier named `'undefined'`, if you want to catch all appearance of the `undefined` value you should use `traps.undefined` instead.

 ## Hooks